Avant Credit Card review

 Pre-qualify with only a soft pull

 You can check if you prequalify for the Avant card without recording a hard credit inquiry on your credit report.
-While it’s no guarantee of approval, preapproval or prequalification allows you to get a sense of your chances before you put your credit score at risk by applying.
+While it’s no guarantee of approval, preapproval or prequalification gives you a sense of your chances before you put your credit score at risk by applying.
 To see if you have good odds of approval, try out the prequalification tool on Avant’s website or use Bankrate’s CardMatch tool to see if you are a fit for the card based on your credit profile.